infracost/actions/README.md

 ### Cost policy examples

-  - [Thresholds](examples/thresholds): only post a comment when cost thresholds are exceeded, a similar thing can be done with bash and [jq](https://stedolan.github.io/jq/)
+- [OPA](examples/opa): check Infracost cost estimates against policies using Open Policy Agent
 - [Conftest](examples/conftest): check Infracost cost estimates against policies using Conftest
-  - [OPA](examples/opa): check Infracost cost estimates against policies using Open Policy Agent (OPA)
+- [Sentinel](examples/sentinel): check Infracost cost estimates against policies using HashiCorp Sentinel

-  - [Sentinel](examples/sentinel): check Infracost cost estimates against policies using HashiCorp's Sentinel
+If you do not use the above tools, you can still set [thresholds](examples/thresholds) using bash and [jq](https://stedolan.github.io/jq/) so notifications or pull request comments are only sent when cost thresholds are exceeded.

 ## Actions